sriram0339/neuralNetworkControlAnimation/README.md

 have RELU activation function.
 RED circle  means that the neuron is off and blue/green colored circle means it is active with lighter hues  signifying larger values and darker hues signifying smaller values.

+# Acknowledgments

+The authors would like to acknowledge contributions from
+- Susmit Jha, SRI, Menlo Park, CA.
+- Ashish Tiwari, Microsoft, Redmond, WA.
+- Arthur Claviere, Ecole Polytechnique and Supaero, France.

+This work was supported in part by the US National Science Foundation under award CPS 1646556 and the Air Force Research Laboratory.
+All ideas and opinions expressed here are those of the authors and not necessarily of NSF and AFRL.

+# Questions?

+Please contact the authors.